RACIAL JUSTICE

 View our Racial Justice Scorecard Data Visualization Tool

-• Only 96 of the Large-Cap 3000 companies publicly recognized, or made statements regarding environmental justice in relation to their business practices
+• Only 93 of the Large-Cap 3000 companies publicly recognized, or made statements, regarding environmental and/ or climate justice in relation to their business practices.

-• Of the Large-Cap 3000 companies, 116 companies have a total score that is less than zero, meaning that they do more harm to communities of color than they make up for with positive policies and practices.
-The majority of the low scorers are in the Industrials sector, followed by the Materials and Energy sectors
+• Of the Large-Cap 3000 companies, 145 companies have a total score that is less than zero, meaning that they do more harm to communities of color than they make up for with positive policies and practices.
+The majority of the low scorers are in the Industrials sector.

 Workplace Equity